 I typically purchase mine from a local baker; however, you can use your favorite store-bought brand too, such as Schar's baguette.

 Serve bread warm and dunk it right in your soup or enjoy on the side with some vegan butter. 🙂

 You can also serve it with some gluten-free, vegan garlic bread instead.

 It's also great as part of a soup and salad lunch or dinner with your favorite side salad.

 Leftover soup can be stored in an airtight container in the refrigerator for up to 3 days.

+To reheat on the stovetop, add soup to a saucepan and bring to a boil.
+Then, lower the heat to medium and continue to cook until warmed throughout, stirring frequently.
 It can also be reheated the microwave in a covered microwave-safe dish until warmed throughout in 1-minute intervals, stirring in between.

 Vegan Broccoli Cheese Soup

 - 3 cups chopped broccoli florets (approximately 2 small heads of broccoli)